Holiday Stress Creates Turkey and Stressing

 Leadership and relationships work BEST when people resolve issues rather than let them fester into painful sores.

-Consider this, if issues aren't resolved from both sides, resolve it from your side.
-Move away from holiday stress even if the rest of the family doesn't.
+Consider this: If issues aren't resolved from both sides, resolve them from your side.
+Move away from holiday stress, even if the rest of the family doesn't.

 How?
 Be a catalyst for change.
 A "catalyst" is...